 Nepal is the country of cultural diversity.
-The hospitality offered by the people of Nepal persuades the visitors to return back in the country of Himalayas more often.
+The hospitality offered by the people of Nepal persuades the visitors to return back to the country of Himalayas more often.
 But there are some norms and values one must keep in their mind while their visit during Nepal, so it doesn’t hurt the people of Nepal.
 Here are some do and don’t that might help you during your stay in Nepal:

 - Always greet saying Namaste (joining the palms together and bowing your head)

-- Remove your shoes before entering a Nepali home, temple and monastery.
+- Remove your shoes before entering a Nepali home, temple, and monastery.

 - Take permission before entering a Hindu Temple as many Hindu temples do not allow non-Hindu to enter.